 - develop a sense of agency in their learning;

-- develop important meta-cognitive skills.
+- develop important meta-cognitive and interpersonal skills.